mandali-harish/Python_Microservices_AWS_ECS/README.md

 # PythonMicroservicesAWS
 A Python-based microservices project deployed on AWS using ECS and Terraform.

-Description of Challenge can be found here : [LiveEO Challenge](README_challenge.md)

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Features](#features)